carolinectan/sweater_weather/README.md

 ## System Dependencies
+You will need to sign up for the MapQuest Developer, Open Weather Map, and Unsplash api keys.

 - [MapQuest Developer API](https://developer.mapquest.com/documentation/)
   - [Sign up for an account with MapQuest](https://developer.mapquest.com/plan_purchase/steps/business_edition/business_edition_free/register)
   - Then, [get your key here](https://developer.mapquest.com/user/me/apps) then select "Create a New Key" and fill in required fields.